 ‘One of the main justifications for Thaler’s and Sunstein’s endorsement of libertarian paternalism in Nudge draws on facts of human nature and psychology.
 The book is critical of the homo economicus view of human beings “that each of us thinks and chooses unfailingly well, and thus fits within the textbook picture of human beings offered by economists.”

 They cite many examples of research which raise “serious questions about the rationality of many judgments and decisions that people make”.
 They state that, unlike members of homo economicus, members of the species homo sapiens make predictable mistakes because of their use of heuristics, fallacies, and the way they are influenced by their social interactions.’

 As an example of nuance in expressions of human intention, I refer to The Royal Society article ‘The limitations of polling data in understanding public support for Covid-19 lockdown policies.‘ That is the sort of debate that we might have at the proposed conference, exploring nuances in the expressed attitudes of funding and health care management agencies, clinicians, patients and their associates.

-This experience of harm by the health care system led to involvement in research.
-Over the last six years I have joined research agencies as a lay patient adviser, currently at Imperial College, Oxford University, Cancer Research UK, Myeloma UK and the National Institute for Health Research, where I am an expert assessor, using my experience of published research, data analytics and digital pattern recognition at Google DeepMind.
+My own experience of harm by the health care system led to involvement in research.
+Over the last six years I have joined research agencies as a lay patient adviser, currently at the global Cancer Grand Challenge, Imperial College, Oxford University, Cancer Research UK, Myeloma UK and the National Institute for Health Research, where I am an expert assessor, using my experience of published research, managed by Madeline Drake at the London Centre for Environmental Studies, data analytics and digital pattern recognition at Google DeepMind.